inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 **1. Loading Raster Data**

-- Open the project named :doc:`sleman_2_7.qgs` in the directory :doc:`qgis/`.
+- Open the project named :file:`sleman_2_7.qgs` in the directory :file:`qgis/`.
   We’ve simplified the project since our last chapter, to make it easier to follow along, and so that our layers load a bit faster.
 However, if you are comfortable you can easily carry on with your project from the previous chapter.
 - Click on the :guilabel:`Load Raster Layer` button:

 .. image:: /static/training/beginner/qgis-inasafe/image147.*
    :align: center

 - The Load Raster Layer dialog will open.
-Find the file in the directory :doc:`Sleman/` named :doc:`Sleman.tif`.
+Find the file in the directory :file:`Sleman/` named :file:`Sleman.tif`.
 Open it.
 - QGIS will open a dialog which explains that the new layers does not have a CRS assigned.
 In the box at the bottom, scroll down until you find **WGS 84 / UTM zone 49S**.
 Select it and click :guilabel:`OK`.

 .. image:: /static/training/beginner/qgis-inasafe/image148.*